etrandafir93/model-based-testing-practice/README.md

 }
 ```

-Let's finally tun the test!
+That's it, we can finally run the test!
 This will generate a sequence of thousands of requests trying to find inconsistencies between the model and the tested service:

 ```
 INFO com.etr.demo.utils.TestHttpClient -- [app-tested] PUT /api/employeesFrontend-129?name=v